 - The client and design organization have minimal opportunity for involvement in the management of construction.

 - A lump-sum contract type shall be used to provide an incentive for the Contractor to perform when the design is complete at the tender, and it is little, or no change or risk is envisaged.

-- It can be adopted if the Client wishes to minimise the resources involved in contract administration and might want to place all or most of the risks with the Contractor.
+- It can be adopted if the Client wishes to minimize the resources involved in contract administration and might want to place all or most of the risks with the Contractor.

-- This type of Contract is rarely used for main civil engineering contracts; however, it is more common on process plants.
+- This type of Contract is rarely used for main civil engineering contracts; however, it is more common in process plants.

 What is the Form of Contracts used in Lump-sum contract projects?

 If design and documentation are greater in certainty, (Compared to measure and pay), a lump sum may be used.
 However, if your procurement system is Design and Build, the contract type must always be a lump sum.
 In the Design and Build procurement path, the Contractor is responsible for both design and build.
 Therefore, the design is done by the Contractor.
 If the contract type is the measure and pay, he can manipulate the design for more payments.
 Therefore the design and build projects are not suitable for the measure and pay contracts.